-The Fund considers an issuer to be a mid-capitalization issuer if it has a market capitalization, at the time of purchase, within the range of the largest and smallest capitalized issuers included in the Russell Midcap® Index during the most recent 11-month period (based on month-end data) plus the most recent data during the current month.
-As of December 31, 2018, the capitalization of issuers in the Russell Midcap® Index ranged from \$386.5 million to \$67.9 billion.
-The Russell Midcap® Index measures the performance of the 800 smallest issuers with the lowest market capitalization in the Russell 1000® Index.
-The Russell 1000® Index is a widely recognized, unmanaged index of equity securities of the 1,000 largest issuers in the Russell 3000® Index, which measures the performance of the 3,000 largest U.S. issuers based on total market capitalization.
-The issuers in the Russell Midcap® Index are considered representative of medium-sized issuers.
+The Fund considers an issuer to be a mid-capitalization issuer if it has a market capitalization, at the time of purchase, within the range of the largest and smallest capitalized issuers included in the Russell Midcap® Index during the most recent 11-month period (based on the month-end data) plus the most recent data during the current month.

-The Fund may invest up to 25% of its net assets in securities of foreign issuers, which may include securities of issuers located in emerging markets countries; i.e., those that are in the early stages of their industrial cycles.
+The Fund may invest in securities of foreign issuers including up to 20% of its net assets in securities of issuers located in emerging markets countries, i.e., those that are generally in the early stages of their industrial cycles.

-The Fund can invest in derivative instruments, including forward foreign currency contracts and futures contracts.
+The Fund can invest in derivative instruments, including forward foreign currency contracts.